-Table 9 Results of weights elicitation using swing weights
+Table 9: Results of weights elicitation using swing weights

 After the weights were elicited, the value function for each level 2 attribute was calculated.
 The value function is a multiplication of level 2 weights with its associated level 1 weights.